trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

 ✔️ **Target Android Optimization**: All uninstalls occurred on Android, signaling a need for **platform-specific performance tuning**, **crash fixing**, or **UI refinement** for Android users.

 ✔️ **Boost Engagement After First Session**: The average churned user completed only 5.3 levels before uninstalling.
 Introduce **early incentives, daily streaks, or progress hooks** to extend gameplay longevity.

+### 📌 Note on Limitations and Strategic Insight

+While these findings provide useful behavioral signals, there are a few limitations to keep in mind:

+⏳ The dataset only spans **114 days**, and I do not have access to **marketing campaign timelines** or **promotion schedules**.
+Therefore, the causes behind certain spikes (e.g. DAU or install surges) remain speculative.

+📢 Additionally, **without data on ad frequency or user feedback**, we cannot conclude whether **ad fatigue** contributed to user churn.

+That said, based on observable patterns, it appears that **Flood-It! prioritizes acquiring new installs** **rather than nurturing long-term users**.
+However, industry research shows that **acquiring new users is more expensive and less sustainable than retaining long-term ones**.
+A shift in strategy toward **user retention and deeper engagement** could improve both lifetime value and cost efficiency.